infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/extras/exp_avg.md

 ## 1. Why Do We Need It? 🤔

-* In Robocode your radar sees an enemy robot at slightly different angles each tick (game step).
+* In Robocode your radar sees an opponent robot at slightly different angles each tick (game step).
-* Those readings can jump around because the enemy moves or because of tiny measurement errors.
+* Those readings can jump around because the opponent moves or because of tiny measurement errors.
 * A jumpy red dot on your compass makes aiming messy – your turret might wiggle wildly.
 * **Exponential averaging** calms the dot down by blending the newest angle with the earlier average, giving you a smooth, easy‑to‑follow path.